kids-first/kf-rnaseq-workflow/README.md

     - `STARgenome`: STAR_GENCODE27.tar.gz, created using the star_genomegenerate.cwl tool, using the `reference_fasta`, `gtf_anno`, and setting `sjdbOverhang` to 100
     - `reference_fasta`: [GRCh38.primary_assembly.genome.fa](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_27/GRCh38.primary_assembly.genome.fa.gz), will need to unzip
     - `kallisto_idx`: gencode.v27.kallisto.index, built from gencode 27 trascript fasta: ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_27/gencode.v27.transcripts.fa.gz, following instructions from [here](https://pachterlab.github.io/kallisto/manual)

+6) rMATS requires you provide the length of the reads in the sample.
+If you are unsure of the length, you can set `rmats_variable_read_length` to true which will allow reads with a length other than the value you provided to be processed.

 ### Outputs:
 ```yaml